PRABHAKAR-9594/Safar-Bus_Booking_System/README.md

 - Node.js and npm installed on your machine.
 - MongoDB server running locally or remotely.
-- An email service setup for sending OTPs and tickets (e.g., SMTP server).
+- An email service setup for sending OTPs and tickets (e.g., Nodemailer server).

 ### Setup